The House Next Door: Meet the Blacks 2

-The House Next Door: Meet the Blacks 2 (credited onscreen as The House Next Door) is a 2021 American parody black comedy horror film directed by Deon Taylor, and written by Taylor and Corey Harrell.
+The House Next Door: Meet the Blacks 2 is a 2021 American parody black comedy horror film directed by Deon Taylor, and written by Taylor and Corey Harrell.
 A sequel to the 2016 film Meet the Blacks, it stars Mike Epps and Katt Williams, with Bresha Webb, Lil Duval, Zulay Henao, Tyrin Turner, Michael Blackson, Andrew Bachelor, Gary Owen and Danny Trejo in supporting roles.
 In the film, which primarily satirizes Fright Night, Carl Black (Epps) moves his family back to his childhood home, encountering a mysterious new neighbor (Williams), a pimp who may be a vampire.

 The House Next Door was produced by Taylor's Hidden Empire Film Group and Epps' Naptown Productions, and filmed in Atlanta from October to November 2017.
 Delayed from original October 2019 release, the film was theatrically released in the United States by Hidden Empire on June 11, 2021.
 It was a box office bomb and received largely negative reviews from critics.